Black Diamond Momentum - Women's Review

 With a wide, 3.5 inch waistbelt, the Momentum is one of the most comfortable harnesses to hang around in, but it doesn't have the best breathability.

-This waistbelt is softer than some of the more uncomfortable harnesses, like the Mad Rock Venus, but the thick padding doesn't breathe so well.
-If you plan on climbing in tropical climates, or anywhere warm really, then look for something a little thinner, like the Black Diamond Solution, or something that has an has an open-back mesh design, like the Mammut Zephir.
-The Momentum is also a little bulkier than the Zephir or Solution; you might forget you are wearing those models when belaying or hiking with them on.
-It's not quite as comfortable as our Editors' Choice winning Camp Supernova either, but overall this harness does a good job of finding the sweet spot between a padded harness that won't make your toes go numb and something that's not too bulky and can be left on all day.
+This waistbelt is softer than some of the more uncomfortable harnesses, but the thick padding doesn't breathe so well.
+If you plan on climbing in tropical climates, or anywhere warm really, then look for something a little thinner or a harness that has an open-back mesh design.
+The Momentum is also a little bulky, and you probably won't want to walk around in it.
+It's not quite as comfortable as our Editors' Choice winner, but overall this harness does a good job of finding the sweet spot between a padded harness that won't make your toes go numb and something that's not too bulky and can be left on all day.

-Here is where that extra padding on the Momentum comes in handy — this was one of the most comfortable models to hang in, beat out only by the Misty Mountain Silhouette, our Top Pick for Trad Climbing.
+Here is where that extra padding on the Momentum comes in handy — this was one of the most comfortable models to hang in.

 This harness manages to be padded and lightweight, which is almost a revelation these days.
 Manufacturers want to have lighter and lighter products and often do so at the sacrifice of comfort or durability.
-The Momentum has a lot of padding and it even weighs half an ounce less than the Black Diamond Solution and Arc'teryx FL-355!
+The Momentum has a lot of padding, and it weighs less than some of the sleekest lightweight harnesses we tested!
 This is great for anyone who climbs multi-pitch routes or hang dogs a lot, and even for those who have to belay someone who hang dogs a lot.

 The Momentum is a great all-around harness that works well in most climbing applications.
 The comfortable waistbelt and easy to clip rigid gear loops make loading the harness with gear for multi-pitch trad climbs just as easy as racking up for a single pitch sport climb.

-It has a sturdy rear haul loop, unlike the Mammut models which have only a p-cord style loop, so you can clip your tag line or water bottle to it without worrying that the weight of it is going to rip it out.
-The one feature it lacks is a loop for ice tool holders, so it will not cross-over to winter use as easily as the Camp Supernova or Arc'teryx AR-385a.
+It has a sturdy rear haul loop, so you can clip a tag line to it stress-free!
+Our lead tester has even used the Momentum on multi-day ascents of El Cap — tagging the haul line off of the full-strength haul loop for days!
+The one feature it lacks is a loop for ice tool holders, so it will not cross-over to winter use.

 Black Diamond's trakFIT leg loop system is a unique method of adjusting the size of the loops.
 Instead of a threaded buckle closure, there is a sliding buckle that tightens or loosens the leg loop, which still has some elastic for stretch and mobility.
 This system offers more adjustability than a pure elastic system alone, but not as much as a traditional buckle closure.

 The plastic slider moves easily around the leg loop to adjust the size quickly and effortlessly.
 We like that it's so light and that there's not a ton of extra webbing flapping around your legs.
 However, it only gives you about 2 inches of play, which isn't as much as the 5-7 inches most other adjustable legs loops provide.
 If you fall within the size range than BD has made the leg loops in, this gives you the ability to wear this harness over various bottoms, from thin leggings at the gym one day to heavier pants outside the next.
-If your thighs are a little larger though (relative to your waist size), then you'll want to stick to a harness with fully adjustable legs, like the Edelrid Jayne II.
+If your thighs are a little larger, though (relative to your waist size), then you'll want to stick to a harness with fully adjustable legs.